 Angel Fallacies 3.1: Neglect of Target Market Imponderables (“Competitors”)

 My post on Monday raised the contention that many pitch decks invent or magnify problems in order to make their “solutions” appear more impressive.
-I also stated this was an issue particularly pertaining to Germany and less so to start-ups in America, China, France or UK.
-My third claim was that over there, investors operate on more solid empirical foundations … Read More
+I also stated this was an issue particularly pertaining to Germany and less so to start-ups in America, China, France, or the UK.
+My third claim was that over there, investors operate on more solid empirical … Read More